 8.2.3 undergoing periodic assessments and revalidation training to ensure competence is maintained.

-The term “revalidation” is the process to maintain a VTS qualification.
+The term “revalidation” is the process of confirming that VTS personnel continue to meet the required competencies through targeted training and/or assessment, ensuring the continued validity of their VTS qualifications.

-The qualifications of VTS personnel must be maintained and revalidated after satisfactorily completing generic VTS training approved by the competent authority, and on-the-job training at the VTS where the personnel are employed.
+The qualifications of VTS personnel are to be maintained and revalidated after satisfactorily completing generic VTS training approved by the competent authority, and on-the-job training at the VTS where the personnel are employed.
 A structured process for revalidation and continued professional development is essential to ensure that holders of VTS qualifications maintain, develop skills, and improve their competency, preventing skills and knowledge from degrading over time.
 Ensuring qualifications remain current requires VTS personnel to participate in the required training, staying informed about new procedures, refreshing knowledge, and demonstrating ongoing competency.

-In line with requirements identified by the Competent Authority, the VTS providers should establish processes and procedures for maintaining qualifications and continual professional development to ensure VTS personnel remain qualified to conduct their VTS duties.
+VTS providers should establish processes and procedures for maintaining qualifications and continual professional development to ensure VTS personnel remain qualified to conduct their VTS duties.
+Further, the VTS provider should take account of any additional requirements identified by the Competent Authority.
 Consideration should be given to the following areas:

 Periodic assessments to verify competence and address cases where personnel fall below required competency levels.